District 13: Reception

 District 13 received mostly positive reviews outside France.
-On Rotten Tomatoes, it has a rating of 80% based on 116 reviews.
+On Rotten Tomatoes, it has a rating of 81% based on 113 reviews.
 The website's critical consensus reads, "A nonstop thrill ride, District B13's dizzying action sequences more than make up for any expository flaws."
-On Metacritic, it has a weighted average score of 70 out of 100 based on reviews from 28 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 70 out of 100 based on reviews from 28 critics, indicating "generally favorable" reviews.

 In France, reviews were slightly less positive.
 The main issues discussed by the French critics were the similarity with both Escape from New York and Ong Bak, and the shallowness of the plot.
-Lisa Nesselson of Variety notes the comparison, but says, although the narrative is derivative it "rarely feels that way thanks to bullet pacing, nifty choreography and a few well-placed rejoinders" and also called it "fast, dumb fun".
-Nathan Lee of The New York Times that the director "hasn't reinvented this particular wheel, but he gets it spinning with delirious savoir-faire."
+Lisa Nesselson of Variety noted the comparison, but said, although the narrative is derivative it "rarely feels that way thanks to bullet pacing, nifty choreography and a few well-placed rejoinders" and also called it "fast, dumb fun".
+Nathan Lee of The New York Times said that the director "hasn't reinvented this particular wheel, but he gets it spinning with delirious savoir-faire."

 Several other critics also praised the film's action scenes and stunt work.
 Frank Scheck of The Hollywood Reporter wrote: "By most standards, District B13 is a fairly routine summer action movie, albeit one in French.
 But what makes it unique are the truly amazing and kinetic action scenes featuring Parkour pioneer Belle and co-star Cyril Raffaelli."
 Wesley Morris of The Boston Globe remarked, "Like its stunt work, the movie is both ridiculously hyperactive and a muscular feat of absolute confidence.
 I don't expect to have a more adrenalizing time at the movies this summer."

 Sequel

 Filming of a sequel, originally titled Banlieue 14, began in August 2008 in Belgrade, Serbia, and continued until October 2008.
 David Belle and Cyril Raffaelli both reprised their original roles of Leito and Damien, respectively.
-The film with Luc Besson again producing and writing the screenplay.
+Again, Luc Besson produced the film and wrote the screenplay.
 The title for the sequel was officially changed to District 13: Ultimatum in the post-production stages.
 It was released in France on February 18, 2009, and the UK on October 2, 2009.